 Subsequent legislation established health and safety standards applicable to ESRD service providers.
 In 1978, ESRD Networks were established to oversee the quality of care provided to patients with ESRD and serve as a liaison between the federal government and ESRD service providers.

-The Mid-Atlantic Renal Coalition (MARC) is a nonprofit corporation which serves as the federal contractor for the Network 5 region, which encompasses Maryland, Virginia, West Virginia, and the District of Columbia.
+Quality Insights Mid-Atlantic Renal Coalition (MARC) is a nonprofit corporation which serves as the federal contractor for the Network 5 region, which encompasses Maryland, Virginia, West Virginia, and the District of Columbia.
 There are over 300 hemodialysis facilities and 12 renal transplant centers in the area, providing treatment to more than 23,000 dialysis patients and over 9,000 transplant recipients (2010 Annual Report, ESRD Network 5).

-MARC's mission is to lead improvement in the delivery of quality of care to people with chronic kidney disease, valuing each member of the renal community and his or her role in achieving this goal.
+Quality Insights Mid-Atlantic Renal Coalition's mission is to lead improvement in the delivery of quality of care to people with chronic kidney disease, valuing each member of the renal community and his or her role in achieving this goal.

-MARC will be a recognized leader in developing quality improvement methods used by the renal community to improve outcomes for patients with kidney disease.
+Quality Insights Mid-Atlantic Renal Coalition will be a recognized leader in developing quality improvement methods used by the renal community to improve outcomes for patients with kidney disease.